PeculiarVentures/2key-ratchet/README.md

 `2key-ratchet` is an implementation of a [Double Ratchet](https://whispersystems.org/docs/specifications/doubleratchet/) protocol and [X3DH](https://whispersystems.org/docs/specifications/x3dh) in TypeScript utilizing WebCrypto.

-This suite of protocols was designed with goals of providing both forward secrecy and cryptographic deniability.
-Importantly there have been several independent [security reviews](https://eprint.iacr.org/2016/1013.pdf) of them that concluded they deliver on those goals.
+The Double Ratchet protocol and X3DH were designed with goals of providing both forward secrecy and cryptographic deniability.
+Importantly there have been several independent [security reviews](https://eprint.iacr.org/2016/1013.pdf) that concluded they deliver on those goals.

 The term “Double Ratchet” comes from how the protocol makes sure each message gets a new key: their [Diffie-Hellman keys are “ratcheted”](https://github.com/PeculiarVentures/2key-ratchet/blob/master/src/classes/asym_ratchet.ts) by each new message exchange; and so are the send/receive chains (the [“symmetric-key ratchet”](https://github.com/PeculiarVentures/2key-ratchet/blob/master/src/classes/sym_ratchet.ts)).